greg-raven/Department-21/_posts/2009-11-12-what-do-they-have-in-common.md

 ---
-title: 'What do they have in common?'
+title: "What do they have in common?"
 author: 'Noam Sain'
 layout: post
 ---